Bournemouth University2015 League Table Ranking 65

 - A large number of BU academics have participated in the University’s Releasing Potential programme – the UK's largest research development scheme for academics.

-- Bournemouth University emerged from the 2008 Research Assessment Exercise as the fourth most improved university in the UK for the quality of its research.
+- Bournemouth University emerged from the latest Research Assessment Exercise as the fourth most improved university in the UK for the quality of its research.

 - The BU Media School, recognised as a Skillset Media Academy, is the largest centre of professional higher education for the media industries in the UK.